Hanabi-Live/hanabi-live/docs/INSTALL.md

 Like many code projects, we use [linters](https://en.wikipedia.org/wiki/Lint_(software)) to ensure that all of the code is written consistently and error-free.
 For Golang (the server-side code), we use [golangci-lint](https://github.com/golangci/golangci-lint).
 For JavaScript (the client-side code), we use [ESLint](https://eslint.org/) and have a configuration based on the [Airbnb style guide](https://github.com/airbnb/javascript).
 We ask that all pull requests pass our linting rules.

 The following instructions will set up the server development environment as well as the linters.
-This assumes you are on Windows and will be using Microsoft's [Visual Studio Code](https://code.visualstudio.com/), which is a very nice text editor that happens to be better than [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), etc. If you are using a different OS/editor, some adjustments will be needed (i.e. using `brew` on MacOS instead of `choco`).
+This assumes you are on Windows and will be using Microsoft's [Visual Studio Code](https://code.visualstudio.com/), which is a very nice text editor that happens to be better than [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), etc. If you are using a different OS/editor, some adjustments will be needed (e.g. using `brew` on MacOS instead of `choco`).

 Note that these steps require **an elevated (administrator) command-shell**.